apawar93/Data-Science-Capstone-Project/README.md

 For the Logistic Regression and CatBoost models I calculated and plotted the feature importance.

-1. **Logistic Regression:** For the Logistic Regression the only two features that were important were the loan amount and income, which explins why it had the lowest accuracy of the four models:
+1. **Logistic Regression:** The Logistic Regression only had two features that were important which explains why it had the lowest accuracy of the four models:

 (Insert Logistic Regression Feature Importance snapshot)

-2.
+2. **CatBoost:** The CatBoost model had 8 features that were important, which explains why it had the highest accuracy of the four models:

+(Insert CatBoost Feature Importance snapshot)